Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	`file: path matches "/test/*" and age > 5h | archive`

-This rule means for each file under /test directory, if it's age is more than 5 hours, then move the file to archive storage.
+This rule means for each file under /test directory, if its age is more than 5 hours, then move the file to archive storage.

 ## **Move one type of file to specific storage**